fz172/fanfly/_posts/2024-06-11-right_wing_wiring.md

 Each rib slightly blocks the wire, and I didn't want to pull too hard and accidentally break any wire.
 So the entire process was pretty slow.

-After the wire is through, the OAT wires that was supposed to near the insepection hatch was too far from it, so I tug it closer.
+After the wire is through, the OAT wires that was supposed to near the inspection hatch was too far from it, so I tug it closer.
 But it made the wire left at the root very small.
-After considering my options, I decided to keep the wing root wire longer and the pulled OAT wire further away from the inpsection hatch.
+After considering my options, I decided to keep the wing root wire longer and the pulled OAT wire further away from the inspection hatch.
 My thought process is that I can make some extension wire for the OAT if needed.
 But making extension for the wire at the wing root would be a lot harder.

 ### Tie down and edge protector